gridsmartercities/python-serverless-template/README.md

 Gets the AWS API URL from the API Name.

+##### [update-commit-status.sh][tool-update-commit-status]

+This tool creates a commit status of *pending* in the current GitHub commit before running a command in the [buildspec-dev.yaml][buildspec-dev] file (look for a $TAG line in the buildspec for an example).
+A success or failure status is then created after the command runs, depending on the outcome of the run.
+In this way, you get instant feedback of the build progress in GitHub:

+You can also make some (or all) of these steps required in GitHub, by going to *Branches* in the *Settings* section in GitHub and adding (or updating) a branch protection rule (on the master branch):

 ## How to work on the project

 1. Change to master branch: